anticoders/gagarin/README.md

 We recommend running tests in `verbose` mode, at least before `1.0.0`.
 Try `gagarin --help` if you need more options.

+It is possible to use more advanced directory structures.
+You can, for example, place your test files in local package folders, without registering them in `package.js`.
+See [Directory structure](#directory-structure) for more details.

 ## Important notes

 Gagarin is still under heavy development and a new release is published almost